Key takeaways

 Monistat and Diflucan have shown similar effective cure rates for vaginal candidiasis.
 Monistat has been shown to provide resolution of local symptoms such as itching, burning, and irritation faster than Diflucan.

-Can I use fluconazole and Monistat together?
+Can I use Diflucan and Monistat together?

-Monistat and fluconazole each effectively achieve resolution of vaginal yeast infections independently.
+Monistat and Diflucan each effectively achieve resolution of vaginal yeast infections independently.
 Miconazole used intravaginally results in some systemic absorption and may interact with oral, systemically absorbed fluconazole.
 These medications should not be used together without the consent and monitoring of your physician.

 How long should it take for Diflucan to work?